 How do I build a search index over SEC EDGAR filings?

-This example builds a CocoIndex pipeline that ingests three source types from SEC EDGAR (TXT filings, JSON company facts, and PDF exhibits), scrubs PII, extracts topic tags, generates embeddings, and exports everything into Apache Doris for hybrid search.
-All three formats feed a single unified collector that lands in one Doris table with both vector and full-text indexes.
+This example builds a CocoIndex v1 pipeline that ingests two source formats from SEC EDGAR (TXT 10-K filings and XBRL company-facts JSON), scrubs PII, extracts topic tags, generates embeddings, and loads everything into Apache Doris for hybrid search.
+Both formats fan into a single shared indexing path that lands in one Doris table with both a vector and a full-text index.

 How do you combine multiple document formats into one search index?

-The pipeline uses a multi-source, unified-collector pattern.
-TXT filings, JSON facts, and PDF exhibits are each added as a LocalFile source with pattern filtering, and each extracts its own metadata and converts to text.
-They all feed into a single chunk_collector with the same schema, so different source formats produce one search index instead of separate stores.
+The pipeline uses a multi-format, shared-path pattern.
+TXT filings and JSON facts are each walked with localfs.walk_dir and pattern filtering, and each per-file processor extracts its own metadata and converts to text.
+They both call the same _index_text helper and declare_row into one Doris table with the same schema, so different source formats produce one search index instead of separate stores.

 Why scrub PII before chunking instead of after?